spritelab/5GSniffer/README.md

 **frequency:** specifies the center frequency used for the SDR operation.

+**nid_1:** specifies the N_ID_1 parameter from cell ID.
+This would only look for this N_ID_1 value.

+**ssb_numerology:** specifies the numerology used for the SSB block, i.e. numerology 0 for a subcarrier spacing of 15 kHz and 1 for 30 kHz.

 #### **PDCCH-specific config parameters:**

 5G is flexible and highly configurable; it can operate over multiple Control Resource Sets (CORESET), and multiple PDCCH configurations.
 As such, it is more complex than LTE and requires additional prior information.
 The tool allows multiple [pdcch] configs in the configuration file.
 Each PDCCH can have multiple configurable parameters.
 The parameters are the following: